Even though it is a profession everyone has heard of on the news, there’s not much we really know of them.

-Being a diplomat comes with a few perks.
+Choosing a political science job— a diplomat comes with a few perks..
 Some of them are:

 It depends on where in the world they live in.
 However, in major cities, diplomats usually live in the most upscale neighborhoods in beautiful apartments.
 If they live in a house, they are big, often with big yards, great views, and occasionally, pools.

 It is part of any diplomat’s job to visit foreign countries and explore the culture.
 To work in a foreign country, a diplomat has to know the local language, culture, and customs, which makes it an ideal profession for those interested in exploring the world.
 Diplomats can travel all over without a visa requirement.

 Diplomats have to know the community, and since they are always moving, they have to re-learn the community in which they get stationed.
 Diplomats meet new people and keep the connections they make.
 The diplomatic corps is mobile, and the built relationships will carry around the world as the career keeps growing.